-- PP Officer appointed in June 2023 to have a specific focus on supporting disadvantaged students. - Regular CPD is ensuring that staff have a constant focus on PP QA continues to evidence that our "5 key reminders" for SEN and PP in-class support are being implemented by the majority of staff
+- PP Officer appointed in June 2023 to have a specific focus on supporting disadvantaged students, increased parent contact especially with financial aid information and increased one to one conversations with Yr11 PP students through 2023-24. - Regular CPD is ensuring that staff have a constant focus on PP QA continues to evidence that our "5 key reminders" for SEN and PP in-class support are being implemented by the majority of staff. - CPD In-house coaching session with one of the focus areas being 'supporting PP students' with some good knowledge and ideas shared. - Stable staff no teacher leavers in August 2024; only 2 new staff (1 maternity cover) in September 2024.